Top Product Liability Lawyers

 If you or a loved one is injured by a defective product, stop using the product and seek medical attention immediately.
 It is always a good idea to take photographs and collect statements from medical professionals or witnesses, and gather as much information as you can in case you need to prove that your injuries were a direct result of the defective product.

 Contact an attorney as soon as possible to discuss your course of action.
-In Wyoming, the statute of limitations for a product liability action is four years from the time of injury.
+In Wyoming, the statute of limitations for a product liability action is four years from the time of injury, in most states, it is shorter.
 Delaying legal action could jeopardize your ability to file a claim.

 Reaching out to an attorney is the first step in finding out if you have a case.
 The experienced Wyoming defective product lawyers at The Fitzgerald Law Firm can answer your questions during a free, confidential consultation.
 Contact us here and let us help you on your road towards justice.